alexksh2/Parkinson-Disease-Prediction/README.md

+# Note:

+   The sample.split function in r is generating different outputs despite the seed value is fixed when a new session of r is created.
+Therefore,

 # Predictive Diagnosis of Parkinson Disease

 __Parkinson’s disease (PD)__ is a neurodegenerative disease that results in uncontrollable movements and behavioural changes (National Institute on Aging 2022).
 Over 1 in 4 people are misdiagnosed with a different condition, with nearly 50% given treatment for their incorrectly-diagnosed condition, resulting in over 34% reporting worse health than before as a result (Media, P. A. 2019).